westbrook210207-tech/westbrook210207-tech/README.md

 🚀 About Me

-🤖 Machine Learning Engineer specializing in Recommendation Systems
+🤖 Machine Learning Engineer specializing in Recommender Systems

 📐 Strong foundation in Linear Algebra, Calculus, Statistics, and Machine Learning